 There are two targeted therapies currently approved for treating metastatic ER-positive, HER2-negative breast cancer.
 They are:

 - Everolimus (Afinitor), an mTOR (mammalian target of rapamycin) inhibitor approved for the treatment of ER+, HER2- metastatic breast cancers in postmenopausal women who have been treated with the aromatase inhibitor letrozole (Femara) or anastrozole (Arimidex).

 - Palbociclib (Ibrance), a kinase inhibitor used along with letrozole (Femara) to treat postmenopausal women with ER+, HER2- metastatic breast cancer.

-You can find information about clinical trials using targeted therapies for ER+, HER2-negative metastatic tumors here
+You can find information about clinical trials using targeted therapies for ER+, HER2-negative metastatic tumors here.

-For HER2-Positive Tumors
+Targeted therapies for HER2-Positive Tumors

 There are four targeted therapies currently approved for treating HER2-positive breast cancer.
 One is used for both early-stage and metastatic breast cancer; the other three are used only in the metastatic setting.
 They are: